Tzununa, Lake Atitlán: A Nature Lover’s Paradise

 Hike to San Marcos or Jaibalito

-Tzununa Guatemala is fantastic for hiking, with many trails nestled within the lush greenery.
+Tzununa, Guatemala, is fantastic for hiking, with many trails nestled within the lush greenery.

 San Marcos

-Hiking to San Marcos is a relatively short walk, it should take no longer than 45 minutes.
+Hiking to San Marcos is a relatively short walk; it should take no longer than 45 minutes.

-San Marcos is known as Lake Atitlan’s ‘hippie town’ and is much more developed than Tzununa.
+San Marcos is known as Lake Atitlán’s ‘hippie town’ and is much more developed than Tzununa.
 There are many amazing vegan restaurants, yoga schools, and a gorgeous nature reserve.

 I personally did not like San Marcos as it felt super Westernized.
 However, the Cerro Tzankujil Nature Reserve makes it well worth a visit.